TROUBLESHOOTING

 2. Set these Audio Settings to ensure maximum performance:

 • Buffer length - On Intel and AMD CPUS (Windows and macOS), make sure your buffer is not less than 10 ms (441 samples).
-We recommend between 10-40 ms. On Apple Silicon (M1, M2, M3 ...) use 128 samples or 64 samples.
-These lower buffers ensure the performance cores are activated, improving performance, which is the opposite to Intel CPUs that do better with longer buffers.
+We recommend between 10-40 ms. On Apple Silicon (M1, M2, M3 ...) use 128 samples or 256 samples with lower load projects, only increasing buffer length to 512 or 1024 if the project is stuttering at those levels.
+Lower buffers ensure the performance cores are activated, improving performance, which is the opposite to Intel CPUs that always do better with longer buffers.

 • Sample rate - Set to 44,100 Hz (or 48,000 Hz if that is not available).
 Sample rates such as 192 kHz and 96 kHz, will use significantly more CPU than the recommended default of 44.1 kHz.
 ALSO make sure the Operating System audio settings and Audio Interface driver settings (Output and Input) are set to the same Sample rate.